Steponas Kairys: In exile

-After the 1940 Soviet invasion of Lithuania, the Supreme Committee for the Liberation of Lithuania (Vyriausiasis Lietuvos išlaisvinimo komitetas or VLIK) was formed and Kairys became its chairman.
+After the 1940 Soviet invasion of Lithuania, the Supreme Committee for the Liberation of Lithuania (Vyriausiasis Lietuvos išlaisvinimo komitetas or VLIK) was formed and Kairys became its chairman in 1943.
 The organization united people of different political views.
 In April 1944 majority of the members were arrested by the Gestapo.
 Kairys changed his name to Juozas Kaminskas and tried to escape to Sweden.
-Before moving to the United States in 1952, he lived in Germany, where VLIK was revived.
+Before moving to the United States in 1951, he lived in Germany, where VLIK was revived.
 Kairys attempted to gain political support for a democratic socialist opposition among other exiles and expatriates.
 For the last decade of his life, he battled illness and could not fully participate in various political organizations.
 Two volumes of his memoirs were published.
 He died in 1964 in New York.
 Kairys was reinterred in Petrašiūnai Cemetery of Kaunas.

+In 1942, together with his wife, Ona Kairiene, Kairys sheltered 11-year-old Anusė Keilsonaitė, a Jewish girl from the Vilna Ghetto.
+For this, both of them were later deemed Righteous Among the Nations.